jetify-com/devbox/examples/stacks/drupal/README.md

 ## How to Run the example

-In this directory, run:

-`devbox shell`

-To start all your services (PHP, MySQL, and NGINX), run `devbox services up`.
-To stop the services, run `devbox services stop`

 To create the `devbox_drupal` database and example table, you should run:

-`mysql -u root < setup_db.sql`

-To install Drupal and your dependencies, run `composer install`.
-The Drupal app will be installed in the `/web` directory, and you can configure your site by visiting `localhost:8000/autoload` in your browser and following the interactive instructions

-To exit the shell, use `exit`
+`devbox run start`

+To start all your services (PHP, MySQL, and NGINX) with an interactive terminal logs, run `devbox services up`.
+To stop the services, run `devbox services stop` git

 ## Configuration